mantejjosan/library_management_system/tutorial/README.md

-# Create Tutorial Based on These Distinctoin Guidelines
+# Create Tutorial Based on These Distinction Guidelines

 The tutorial should focus on how to create the Library Management System (LMS), while  guiding users through the process of creating a similar web app using Frappe.
 Showing them step-by-step how to replicate this project.